 Tip: If you’re put off by the big crowd on the Night Watchman tour you can always leave, on this tour you pay your €7 at the end.

 Great Break: After the Night Watchman tour, head over to the Reichs Küchenmeister beer garden next to St. Jakob’s church.
-Terrific outdoor setting.
+Terrific outdoor setting for dinner and drinks!

 Walking the Town Walls

 A top activity in Rothenburg is walking completely around the town on the walls and next to the walls.
 The whole loop can take an hour or so.